-- If you are on a laptop then select your Power Plan from Control Panel as “High performance“.
-Then make sure you are plugged in to the wall outlet when doing any heavy work.
+- If you are on a laptop then select your Power Plan from the Control Panel as “High performance“.
+Then make sure you are plugged into the wall outlet when doing any heavy work.

 If you don’t care much about battery life then you can further edit your power plan and set “minimum CPU state” to 100% on both “battery” and “plugged in” states.
 This would lead to your CPU running at maximum clock speeds all the time and though it decreases average battery life the performance gains are substantial.

 - Edit in uncompressed file formats.
-Most of the people fall into the trap of directly editing the footage that they received from their camera.
+Most of the people fall into the trap of directly editing the footage that they receive from their camera.

 Your camera shoots compressed footage which is mostly in H.264 format.
-While this is great for keeping the file size less but video editing softwares like Premiere Pro and FCPX have real problems with these file formats eg. .mov & .mp4 because editing with this compressed file formats requires quite a lot of CPU power.
+While this is great for keeping the file size smaller video editing software like Premiere Pro and FCPX have real problems with these file formats for example .mov & .mp4 because editing with these compressed file formats requires quite a lot of CPU power.

 If your camera supports HDMI out which allows you to get an uncompressed video signal out of your camera sensor then try to buy something like Atomos Ninja, or BlackMagic Epic Mini.
 These allow you to shoot directly in uncompressed formats like ProRes 422.

-Though the files in such a format would be really huge compared to similar .mov or .mp4 files but the overall speed difference would be great while editing.
-It’s easier to colour grade and edit the uncompressed file formats as they have independent information for every frame present in the video which makes it easy load for the CPU while using any video editing software.
+Though the files in such a format would be really huge compared to similar .mov or .mp4 files the overall speed difference would be great while editing.
+It’s easier to color grade and edit the uncompressed file formats as they have independent information for every frame present in the video which makes it easy to load for the CPU while using any video editing software.

-- Use Proxies while editing footage: While using a NLE (Non linear editing software) like Adobe Premiere Pro you can use proxies which act as intermediate media base and allow you to edit and playback files smoothly.
+- Use Proxies while editing footage: While using a NLE (Non-linear editing software) like Adobe Premiere Pro you can use Proxies which act as an intermediate media base and allow you to edit and playback files smoothly.

-- Upgrade your RAM, hard disk to SSD.
+- Upgrade your RAM, and hard disk to SSD.
 Increasing the amount of available RAM is one of the greatest changes that you can make to your work setup.
 Using an SSD can greatly improve playback performance and scrolling through your video timeline.
-This is because modern SSD’s have incredibly fast read write speeds and very less latency when compared to traditional hard drives.
-I would personally recommend minimum 8 GB RAM for Adobe Premiere Pro users, 16 GB to be on safe side and at least 32 GB for professional 4K editors.
+This is because modern SSDs have incredibly fast read-write speeds and very little latency when compared to traditional hard drives.
+I would personally recommend a minimum of 8 GB RAM for Adobe Premiere Pro users, 16 GB to be on the safe side, and at least 32 GB for professional 4K editors.

 - Buy a laptop cooler to avoid thermal throttling.
 If you are someone like me who edits videos on a laptop then more often than not you would run into thermal throttling.
 Thermal throttling happens when your CPU is running at maximum frequency and heats up.
 The heating up causes the CPU to try and cool down by reducing its frequency which in turn leads to slower rendering and video editing performance.
 So investing in a decent cooler can improve your productivity and video editing significantly.